+Genode Attached_dataspace size

-Return value const method size_t Size
+Return value const method

+size_t Size

-Forget dataspace, thereby skipping the detachment on destruction method
+Genode Attached_dataspace invalidate Forget dataspace, thereby skipping the detachment on destruc- tion method

+Details

-This method can be called if the the dataspace is known to be physically destroyed, e.g., because the session where the dataspace originated from was closed.
-In this case, core will already have removed the memory mappings of the dataspace.
-So we have to omit the detach operation in ~Attached_dataspace.
+This method can be called if the the dataspace is known to be physical because the session where the dataspace originated from was closed.
+In already have removed the memory mappings of the dataspace.
+So we detach operation in ~Attached_dataspace. this case, core will